Gauge Structures: From Stabilizer Codes to Continuum Models: Stabilizer Codes

-As we show in general, $\psi$ is the unique map with this property and as a consequence, we have the following result: \begin{theorem}[Stabilizer Brule's Rules] $J$ is a syndrome i.e. $J \in \im\psi$ if and only if $ \omega(C, J)= 0$ for all constraints $C \in \ker \phi$. \end{theorem} Simply put, any pattern of excitations (errors) can be realized via the action of some Pauli operator $f$ if and only if that pattern overlaps with every constraint an even number of times.
-We refer to this as the Brule's Rules for stabilizer codes and prove it in full generality in Section \ref{sec:gauge}.
+Another important consequence of Proposition~\ref{prop:stabgauge} is the {\it Braiding Law for Excitations} or BrLE rules, which is stated as followings: \begin{theorem}[Stabilizer BrLE Rules] $J$ is a syndrome i.e. $J \in \im\psi$ if and only if $ \omega(C, J)= 0$ for all constraints $C \in \ker \phi$. \end{theorem} Simply put, any pattern of excitations (errors) can be realized via the action of some Pauli operator $f$ if and only if that pattern overlaps with every constraint an even number of times.
+We prove Theorem~\ref{prop:stabcon} in full generality in Section \ref{sec:gauge}.
 It has been realized in the literature \cite{Terhal2015, wenbook} that one way is true ($\Rightarrow$) as it is trivial: since a constraint maps to the identity, its product must commute with everything and so the number of members which anti-commute with some Pauli operator must be even.
-We have not found the converse stated anywhere else.
+We have not found the converse stated in full generality anywhere else, though a version for CSS codes is discussed in Ref.~\cite{Kubica2018}.
 The fact that this is both necessary and sufficient can be a very powerful tool as it requires that any general statement about the excitations must have a realization in the structure of the constraints.
 For example, excitations forming closed loops in the $d=3$ toric code is a direct consequence of the extensive number of trivial constraints.
 Any syndrome must contain an even number of plaquettes of any elementary cube.
 This forms a string-like composite excitation which must exit every volume it enters and thus forms a closed loop.
-Likewise, the fractonic behavior of the X-cube model is a consequence of any syndrome having to satisfy the Brule's Rules for multiple intersecting planar constraints.
+Likewise, the fractonic behavior of the X-cube model is a consequence of any syndrome having to satisfy the BrLE rules for multiple intersecting planar constraints.
 As for Haah's code, the fact that Theorem \ref{prop:stabcon} is necessary and sufficient means that the fractal-like nature of the excitations (see Ref.\cite{Haah2011}) must be a consequence of the so-far undiscovered constraints and we argue this is the case in Section \ref{sec:connecting}.
-Similar to definitions in Ref. \cite{Song2018}, this suggests that fractonic behavior is a consequences of excitations having to satisfy the Brule's Rules for multiple {\it intersecting} constraints.
+Similar to definitions in Ref. \cite{Song2018}, this suggests that fractonic behavior is a consequences of excitations having to satisfy the BrLE rules for multiple {\it intersecting} constraints, whereby moving a fracton in any direction violates the BrLE rules and is thus not allowed.
 We plan to make this notion more precise in future work.